orontee/pdfcal/README.md

 # reMarkable PDF calendar

-Page-per-day calendar, generated for Remarkable tablet.
+Page-per-day calendar, generated for reMarkable tablet.

 French school and bank holidays can be included.